At a glance…

 The IVHQ Guatemala volunteer program has volunteer placements located in the colonial city of Antigua and surrounding towns and villages.
 Antigua is located approximately 30 minutes out of Guatemala City.
-The Turtle Conservation project is based in Sipacate, on the Pacific coast of Guatemala.
-Volunteers are required to fly into Antigua, which is a 4 to 6 hour flight from most major airports in Canada.
+Turtle Conservation volunteers are based in a coastal town on the Pacific Coast, and Eco-Agriculture Conservation volunteers are based in the Guatemala Highlands, just 30 minutes from Antigua.

 Volunteer programs begin every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

 Your role on this project is to provide individual attention and assistance to children from poor homes and communities.
 Many children at the projects we work with are affected by poor home life, little to no schooling and alcohol or drug abuse among their families.